REMY: HEAD-FIXED BEHAVIOR AND ELECTROPHYSIOLOGY IN RATS

 Current status

-A prototype version of head-fixed behavior + chronic/acute electrophysiology is currently being tested by our first adopter, a systems neuroscience lab in the US.
+Version 1.0 of head-fixed behavior + chronic/acute electrophysiology is currently being tested by our first adopter, a systems neuroscience lab in the US.

-Two MRI-compatible versions are being developed in collaboration with 2 functional imaging labs.
+In parallel, MRI-compatible versions are being developed in collaboration with 2 functional imaging labs.
 A head-fixation only version is currently being tested by a lab in the UK, while a version for a larger scanner bore that includes a treadmill is under development for a lab in Finland.
+We’ll update this page regularly as we finalize the different versions.

 Questions or comments?
 Get in touch by email: contact at 3dneuro dot com; on Twitter @3Dneuro, or with our contact form, link below.